 During the ancient times, the men of the tribe practised competing in making the best rice beer and rearing the best possible pigs and cows to be slaughtered during the Moatsu festival.
 And the women were tasked with weaving the best traditional garments and adorn themselves with all their finery.

-People celebrate the Moatsu festival by performing songs and dances.
-The festival is observed for three days.
-Sangpangtu is a symbolic celebration that is observed during the festival.
-A bonfire is lit and men and women sit around it.
-Ao tribal men and women dress themselves in their best traditional attire and the womenfolk of the community serve the wine and meat.
+During this festival one of the symbolic celebrations is ‘Sangpangtu’, during this a great bonfire is lit and men and women sit around it.
+The Ao tribal men and women dress themselves in their best traditional attire and the womenfolk of the community serve the wine and other food items.

 Every man is required to wear a new belt, for hanging his ‘dao’.
 While married men receive this from their wives, the bachelors are presented the belts by their female companions.
 This is an occasion, when restrictions relating to dress and ornaments are relaxed.
 Prior to the festival, the ‘Morung’ or the traditional communal house has to be repaired and the dancing drums are also put to order.
 On the first day of the festival, the younger boys would go to the jungle and collect 6 bundles of paired bamboo strips each, which in turn are handed over to the Morung elders.

 On the second day, all the male members engage in clearing the village.
 On the same night, the cows and pigs are slaughtered for the festival.
 On the third day the meat is distributed among the boys of the Morung and some portion is kept in order to be given as presents.
 The boys eat the meat outside the Morung, the elders come into the Morung and are entertained with oriental alcoholic beverage.